How Controlled Burns Work

 Don Bartletti/Los Angeles Times via Getty Images

-Nowadays, foresters make extensive use of controlled burns, in part of promote healthier forests, but largely to prevent large wildfires.
+Nowadays, foresters make extensive use of controlled burns, in part to promote healthier forests but largely to prevent large wildfires.
 By lighting fires in the right places under the right weather conditions and with fire suppression tools on hand, experts can clear out the combustible understory material that leads to out-of-control wildfires.

 But even if controlled burning has the above-mentioned benefits, surely it's bad for the environment.
 After all, burning releases particulate matter into the air, especially greenhouse gases like carbon.
 So controlled burning pollutes the air and contributes to climate change, right?